The Romantic World of Eddy Arnold

 The Romantic World of Eddy Arnold is a studio album by country music singer Eddy Arnold.
 It was released in 1968 by RCA Victor.

+Overview

 The album debuted on Billboard magazine's Top Country Albums chart on June 8, 1968, peaked at No. 2, and remained on the chart for a total of 38 weeks.
+It also peaked at No. 56 on the Billboard Top LPs during a thirty two-week stay on the chart.
 The album included the No. 4 hit, "It's Over".

 AllMusic gave the album a rating of two stars.